drone-ah/wordsonsand/blog/_posts/devops/2025-06-06-bazel-go-docker-gcloud.md

 to push a [container](/tags/oci) up for it, which can eventually be used in Google Cloud Run, or elsewhere.

+In this post, I want to describe how I got it to push images build locally up to googles artifact repository.
+It will include creating the artifac repository using infrastructure as code

 The project is in a [monorepo](/tags/monorepo) that uses [bazel](/tags/bazel).

+## The executable to be packaged

 ```starlark
 # //products/example/cmd/server/BUILD.bazel